UW-Madison-DataScience/2025-04-28-uwmadison-textanalysis/index.md

 the pitch.
 {% endcomment %}

-Introduction to Text Analysis, __designed for those with Python experience__ (how to create functions, for loops, conditional logic, use the pandas library, etc.).
+Join this workshop for a practical Introduction to Text Analysis, __designed for those with Python experience__ (how to create functions, for loops, conditional logic, use the pandas library, etc.).
 The workshop covers Natural Language Processing (NLP) basics, API usage, data preparation, document/word embeddings, topic modeling, Word2Vec, Transformer models using Hugging Face, and ethical considerations.
 Students and researchers working in the digital humanities are especially encouraged to attend!
 View the [the lesson homepage]({{ site.incubator_lesson_site }}) for an overview of the topics we will cover.